VeritasTrial/ac215_VeritasTrial/deploy/README.md

 # Deploy

-Enter this directory, then build and run the container:
+Make sure you have `veritas-trial-deployment.json` and `veritas-trial-service.json` under the `/secrets/` directory if you will deploy manually.
+Now enter this directory, then build and run the container:

 ```bash
 make build